Rwb3n/obsidian-mcp/README.md

 3. The vault is in a cloud-synced folder (like OneDrive) that's currently syncing

 Try:
-1. Moving your vault to a local directory
+1. Moving your vault to local directory
 2. Running the server with elevated permissions
 3. Checking your antivirus isn't blocking access